mongodb/specifications/source/client-side-encryption/tests/README.rst

       contentionFactor: 0
    }

 Ensure -1 matches the type of the encrypted field.
-The error should be raised because -1 is less than the minimum.
+The error should be raised because -1 is less than the minimum value in ``RangeOpts``.

 Assert that an error was raised.